Claire's closes all 154 stores in UK and Ireland with loss of 1,300 jobs - MyJoyOnline

 Claire's was not only facing competition from online - other bricks-and-mortar competitors ate into its space too.

-Primark and Superdrug compete heavily with Claire's value offering, says retail analyst Catherine Shuttleworth.
+Primark and Superdrug compete aggressively with Claire's value offering, says retail analyst Catherine Shuttleworth.

-Plus, she added, young people had more places to spend their money, including spending on desserts, coffee, matcha and bubble tea.
+Plus, she added, young people had more places to spend their money, including dessert shops, coffee shops, matcha and bubble tea shops.

 "Competition has never been tougher for Gen Alpha shoppers," she said.
 "They are the generation of social shoppers - changing the way they buy and expecting more from the brands that they interact with.